 Religion as a subtle mechanism for cooperation

-Religion can be thought as a cultural innovation that, milennia ago, helped the emergence of communities larger than just a few hundred people.
-The ancient were, presumably, discouraged of ripping others off because the rule of gods would come after them — one could not escape from the ultimate punishers.
+Religion can be thought as a cultural innovation that, millennia ago, helped the emergence of communities larger than just a few hundred people.
+The ancient were, presumably, discouraged of ripping others off because the rule of gods would come after them — and of course one could not escape them.
+Gods were the ultimate punishers.

-This line of thinking also applies to rituals.
-Participating in them could be seen as a proof that someone can be trusted — the more extreme the ritual is, the harder it is to fake one’s commitment to the faith.
+Similar line of thinking would apply to rituals as well.
+Participating in them could be seen as a proof that someone can be trusted.
+The more extreme the ritual is, the harder it would be to fake one’s commitment to the faith.

-One should keep in mind though that there is no definitive evidence to support these hypotheses, they might get you reflecting on interesting questions about human civilizations.
+As much as one should keep in mind though that there is no definitive evidence to support these hypotheses, they might get you reflecting on interesting questions about human civilizations.

-The discussions reproduced below made me reflect on several relevant questions.
-What is the job of religion?
-Why has it worked so well?
-Are there alternatives and “competition”?
+What is the “job” of religion?
+Why have religions been so widespread?
+Are there alternatives?
+What competes with it?
 What has been changing?
 What is invariant?

 A cultural innovation that made larger groups possible

-Azim Shariff, a psychology professor at the University of British Columbia, tells:
+Azim Shariff, a psychology professor at the University of British Columbia, said:

 For the vast history of our species, we didn’t live in large groups.
 We lived in very small groups of about 50 people, groups that never really got larger than 150.